 Suppose that managers strive to allocate workers to jobs so as to maximize productivity, by picking a job assignment function that maps observable worker and firm characteristics to jobs within the firm.
 The allocation can vary depending on the firm's size and industry, and on workers' location and thus on features of the local labor market.
-However, firms may deviate from the most efficient assignment rule, incurring in errors that reduce their productivity, because of managerial short-comings and/or information and learning frictions.
+However, firms may deviate from the most efficient assignment rule, incurring in errors that reduce their productivity, because of managerial shortcomings and/or information and learning frictions.
 As noted by Bloom and Van Reenen (2007), firms may also choose not to implement optimal management practices because doing so may be too costly for their managers.
-Furthermore, firms may adopt non-meritocratic personnel policies if these yield private benefits to their controlling shareholders in the form of power over the firm (Pagano and Picariello, 2022) or of utility from workplace discrimination (Becker, 1957).
+Furthermore, firms may adopt non-meritocratic personnel policies if these yield private benefits to their controlling shareholders in the form of power over the firm (Pagano and Picariello, 2024) or of utility from workplace discrimination (Becker, 1957).
 As external circumstances change, firms may also not immediately adjust to the new optimal assignment rule due to adjustment costs.

-In order to assess the job allocation quality (JAQ) of a firm it is necessary to estimate the rule that managers use to assign workers to jobs.
+To assess a firm's job allocation quality (JAQ), it is necessary to estimate the rule that managers use to assign workers to jobs.
 In principle, this can be done using a random subsample of firms.
 However, insofar as the rule maximizes productivity, the firms that apply it most rigorously should deviate less often from it and thus feature the highest productivity.
 Hence, the rule can be observed with the least noise for the most productive firms.

 Thus, a key feature of our measure is that it is generated by benchmarking against the matches in the most productive firms.
-As such, it is consistent with any model of labor market search and worker assignment to firms that predicts higher match quality in more productive firms, such as Moen (1997), Postel-Vinay and Robin (2002), and Cahuc et al. (2006).
-In these directed search models, more productive firms can afford to pay higher wages, thus attracting higher quality workers and producing better match outcomes.
-Such productivity advantage may stem from managers being better at solving the multidimensional skill mismatch problem due to the discrepancy between the portfolio of skills required by an occupation and the portfolio of abilities a worker has to acquire those skills, as in Guvenen et al. (2020).
+As such, it is consistent with any model of labor market search and worker assignment that predicts higher match quality in more productive firms, such as Moen (1997), Postel-Vinay and Robin (2002), and Cahuc et al. (2006).
+In these directed search models, more productive firms can afford to pay higher wages, thus attracting higher-quality workers and producing better match outcomes.
+Such productivity advantage may stem from managers being better at solving the multidimensional skill matching problem between the skills required by an occupation and workers' abilities to acquire those skills, as in Guvenen et al. (2020).